 It has become common for tech companies to offer contests to accomplish a specific coding objective or engineering need.
 Similarly, Frito Lay has used “Do Us a Flavor” to develop new products.
 They offered a $1 million prize for the best idea on a new flavor for Lay’s Potato Chips.
 Participants pitched a flavor idea with their story of the inspiration, creating excitement and personal connection for those tracking the contest.
 TV shows, such as Hawaii Five-0 and Terror, have used crowdsourcing to influence how the season will end.
 Fans vote for their preferred ending.
 They are inspired to do more than just watch, they become active participants, often telling others of the opportunity and spreading awareness of the show via word of mouth and social media.

-revReading.org, which discovered that small changes in text format dramatically impact reading comprehension, is preparing to share their IP in an effort to change the world quickly.
-They are crowdsourcing additional research by inviting educators and researchers to validate their results.
-Their hope is that by sharing their IP with technology providers, they can crowdsource more effective reading platforms.
-The goal is to crowdsource a movement rather than build a corporate empire.
+revReading.org, which discovered that small changes in text format dramatically impact reading comprehension, prepared to share their IP in an effort to change the world quickly.
+They crowdsourced additional research by inviting educators and researchers to validate their results.
+Their hope was that by sharing their IP with technology providers, they could crowdsource more effective reading platforms.
+Their goal was to crowdsource a movement rather than build a corporate empire.